-Perspective | ‘We saw this coming’: Flock a case-study in riding out the coronavirus economy
+Perspective | ‘We saw this coming’: Flock is a case study in riding out the coronavirus economy

 “The repayment schedule is so favorable, we went for it,” Wise said.
 “Maybe we turn around and give it back, but for now it’s allowing me to sleep at night.”

-After reading headlines about PPP running low and some companies giving back the money, Wise said she and her team are being extra careful.
+After reading headlines about personal protective equipment running low and some companies giving back the money, Wise said she and her team are being extra careful.

 “We are being extremely cautious about the way we manage the documentation of how the money is spent,” she said.
-“We can use it and we are using it.
+“We can use it, and we are using it.
 We have taken money out of a bank credit line as well to help meet payroll.”

-Wise had to improvise so other parts of the company that do fix-ups and routine maintenance for current and incoming tenants, could keep the revenue flowing.
+Wise had to improvise so other parts of the company that do fix-ups and routine maintenance for current and incoming tenants could keep the revenue flowing.

 Ninety-five percent of the daily maintenance work is being done virtually, by either instructing occupants on how to unclog a sink or change a fuse on the phone or using a virtual maintenance service that her tech team cooked up.

-“We walk folks through their issues via Zoom/FaceTime/Google Hangouts and teach them how to change air filters, reset a garbage disposal, clear a drain, etcetera,” she said.
+“We walk folks through their issues via Zoom/FaceTime/Google Hangouts and teach them how to change air filters, reset a garbage disposal, clear a drain, et cetera,” she said.

-I asked Wise is she sees any permanent changes in the way she manages her business once the world gets back to normal.
+I asked Wise if she foresees any permanent changes in the way she manages her business once the world gets back to normal.

-“We will absolutely continue with a modified telework model,” said Wise.
+“We will absolutely continue with a modified telework model,” Wise said.
 “We know it works, but we know it can’t replace in-person collaboration or the work we need to do with clients face-to-face.
 That said, for those wanting to reduce commutes, have more flexibility for family and more — we can certainly see a strong future for a hybrid workplace that works.”

-She is betting that the birds won’t return to its two offices, Flock East and Flock West, until January 2021.
+She is betting the birds will not return to its two offices, Flock East and Flock West, until January 2021.

 “That’s when things will return to normal,” Wise said.
 “And I would put ‘normal’ in quotes.”